AbdelrahmanElsherif/look-based-media-player/README.md

+ > Note: To regain manual control over mediaplayer, Press ESC to release webcam feed <br />
- > Note: While face detection is on, you can manually pause by clicking on ESC to close the face detection first, then click on the pause button
+   You can return back to face detection feature by pressing face detection button

 ---